 - The Mykonos to Santorini ferry takes anywhere from about 2 hours to 4 hours, depending on which of the Greece ferry companies you book with.
 Of course, the bigger your budget, the faster you will get there.
 The same is obviously the case if you are looking to book a private boat from Mykonos to Santorini.

 - If you are planning your Mykonos itinerary and your wider Greek Islands itinerary ahead of time, you can plan your multiple stop trip using the tool here.

 Where to Stay in Mykonos

 Whether you are on your honeymoon, looking to impress your significant other or you simply want to splurge, Santa Marina Mykonos is the perfect hotel.
 I still dream about our stay at Santa Marina.
 The beauty of the resort itself, the personable service and the unrivalled location, it quickly became one of my favourite hotels in the world, and remains so today.
+During your stay they will book restaurants, beach club beds, Mykonos day tours, boat transfers, day trips from Mykonos and car hair for you.
+The list is endless.
 Read our full experience here.

 The Best Restaurants in Mykonos

 I was a little sad when people started to catch on to Kiki’s.
 It’s such a special spot but one that would add a little local flavour to your Mykonos itinerary .
 There are no advanced booking at Kiki’s.
 Lunch starts at about 12.30pm but you need to join the line well before 12pm to get into any of the seatings (they limit the number of people they serve each day).
 Wine is served to customers as they wait and many make their way to the beach below for a quick pre-lunch dip.
 The food is simple, fresh, delicious and very affordable.
 The Kiki’s experience is one you can’t miss while on the island.